Universities are under more pressure than ever to make student employability a top priority.

 The more prominent role in skills development being played by technology actors such as Google, IBM, and Amazon, with their alternative credentials, is also placing an added emphasis on skills and accelerating the development of work-integrated learning.
 And the digitization of education and skills training is also creating new opportunities in the venture capital and private equity world.
 Investors have been financing start-ups to help universities create the necessary online platforms and expand enrollment through a more systematic use of digital marketing strategies and innovative technologies such as AI.
 For instance, many universities are using chatbots to automate their early interactions with prospective candidates, increasing operational efficiency.

 Multilateral development organizations are also helping to steer higher education in the direction of work-integrated learning, with a growing role for digitization.
-The International Finance Corporation (IFC), the private-sector arm of the World Bank Group investing in emerging markets, has launched its Vitae initiative to encourage universities to measure their ability to prepare students for the workforce.
+The International Finance Corporation (IFC), the private-sector arm of the World Bank Group investing in emerging markets, launched its Vitae initiative to encourage universities to measure their ability to prepare students for the workforce.

 Sometimes such insights can be gained without having to make major financial investments.
 It can be something as simple as making sure that every student completes an online survey after they finish an internship, which will help the university build a profile of the graduate.
 In other cases, universities will onboard innovative platforms such as Graduway or Symplicity to digitize their career services.